deadeert/EWS/README.md

 EWS (*Emulator Wrapper Solution*)  is a IDA PRO plugin that aims to integrate emulation features (such as debugger) from various emulators (currently unicorn, but you can add more).

+Writting such plugin was motivated by reversing on x64 machine various embedded binaries from Android native libs to automotive firmwares.
+"Click ready" trace generator and basic explorer is a gain of time.

 Key features are:

+1. Support Raw and ELF file.
+PE is experimental, no support for Mach-O.
-1. Automatically loads binary inside the emulator based on IDB information.
+2. Automatically loads binary inside the emulator based on IDB information.
-2. Debugger view with registers' values for each executed instruction.
+3. Debugger view with registers' values for each executed instruction.
-3. Debugger capacities such as watchpoints, run / steps the code.
+4. Debugger capacities such as watchpoints, run / steps the code.
-4. Stub mechanism to emulate imported functions.
+5. Stub mechanism to emulate imported functions.

 # Getting Started